bcomnes/bret.io/src/about/README.md

 # About

-This is [Bret Comnes](https://bret.io)' personal website built with the follwowing tools:
+This is [Bret Comnes](https://bret.io)'s personal website, built with the following tools:

 ```json
 {{{ vars.pkg }}}